Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

-To conclude, \textbf{we suggest to combine FSCI sampling with the \APPR test suite to minimize the time required by mutation analysis}.
-For $\mathit{\SAIL{}}_S$, in the worst case, when combining the \APPR test suite with FSCI sampling, mutation analysis time goes from 11,000 hours to 1,237 hours, which makes mutation analysis feasible in one week with 8 computing nodes.
-Note that for safety or mission critical systems such as satellites software, the cost of using computing nodes is minimal compared to the development cost of the entire system.
-Indeed, to test such systems, paying for the computational power of 100 HPC nodes to make mutation analysis feasible in half a day, is economically justifiable.
+To conclude, \textbf{we suggest to combine FSCI sampling with the \MPTS to minimize the time required by mutation analysis}.
+For $\mathit{\SAIL{}}_S$, \NEWFSCI{on average, when combining the \MPTS with FSCI sampling, mutation analysis time goes from 11,000 hours to 1,531 hours, which makes mutation analysis feasible in one week with 10 computing nodes.} Note that for safety or mission critical systems, such as satellites software, the cost of using computing nodes is minimal compared to the development cost of the entire system.
+Indeed, to test such systems, even paying for the computational power of 100 HPC nodes to make mutation analysis feasible in half a day, is economically justifiable. \JMR{2.2}{Otherwise, without \APPR, mutation analysis leads to 11,000 hours of test cases execution, thus being practically infeasible since it would require more than 100 days to be completed, even with 100 HPC nodes.}

-Our results also show that when it is not feasible to collect coverage data for the mutants under test (a requirement to generate the \APPR test suite), \textbf{FSCI sampling alone, without a reduced test suite, may still provide a high reduction in execution time}.
+Our results also show that when it is not feasible to collect coverage data for the mutants under test (a requirement to generate the \MPTS), \textbf{FSCI sampling alone, without a reduced test suite, may still provide a high reduction in execution time}.
 In the case of $\mathit{\SAIL{}}_S$, this leads to 2,920 mutation analysis hours, which require less than two days with 100 HPC nodes.